 This of course depends on many factors such as how conscientious you are, how quickly you work, how efficient you are in your study habits, how much reading around a subject you wish to do, and so on.
-However, as a general rule of thumb, if you wish to be successful in the IB Diploma Programme you will need to spend a minimum of 2 to 3 hours per week of private study for each subject.
+However, as a general rule of thumb, if you wish to be successful in the IB Diploma you will need to spend a minimum of 3 hours per week of private study for each HL subject, and 2 hours for each SL subject.